SuSayW/webdev-journey/README.md

 - Learned how to make forms and tables
 - Also learned about accesibility (helps users with disability and allow access for all types of people)

+-Day 7:

+- Practicing with lists and links
+- Learned about link-style property
+- Created a "To-Play List"
+- Also learned about background gradient and the syntax